Polynomials with core entropy zero: Directed graphs and Cantor-Bendixson decomposition

-The depth of $(E_1,E_1,\dots)$ is one and the depth of $(E_2,E_2,\dots)$ is zero, so the depth of $v$ is zero (see the vertex $v$ in Figure \ref{fig:BasilicawithBubble}).
-From the left side, we can see the depth 1 property, which means that $v$ is a limit point of the boundaries of bounded Fatou components.
-From the right side, however, we can see the depth 0 property, which means that $v$ is on the boundary of a bounded Fatou component. \end{example}
+The depth of $(E_1,E_1,\dots)$ is one and the depth of $(E_2,E_2,\dots)$ is zero, so the depth of $v$ is one (see the vertex $v$ in Figure \ref{fig:BasilicawithBubble}).
+From the left side, we can see the depth 1 property, i.e., $v$ is a limit point of the boundaries of bounded Fatou components.
+From the right side, however, we can see the depth 0 property, i.e., $v$ is on the boundary of a bounded Fatou component. \end{example}

 \begin{prop} Let $f$ be a \pcf polynomial and $\mathcal{T}_f$ be the Hubbard tree.
 For the directed graph $\mathcal{G}_f$ of the Markov map $f:\mathcal{T}_f\righttoleftarrow$, let $\Pcal:=\Path_{\mathcal{G}_f}(\infty)$.
 Then